-Display Bangabandhu's portrait in Parliament: HC | The Asian Age Online, Bangladesh
+Display Bangabandhu's portrait in parliament: HC | The Asian Age Online, Bangladesh

-The High Court (HC) on Tuesday ordered to display the portrait of Bangabandhu Sheikh Mujibur Rahman at the session-room in Parliament.
+The High Court on Tuesday ordered authorities concerned to display portrait of Father of the Nation Bangabandhu Sheikh Mujibur Rahman at the session-room of the Jatiya Sangsad.

-The virtual bench of Justice Tariq ul Hakim and Justice SM Kuddus Zaman passed the order after hearing a writ petition filed by the Supreme Court lawyer Subir Nandi Das as public interest litigation.
+A virtual bench of Justice Tariq ul Hakim and Justice SM Kuddus Zaman came up with the directive after hearing on a writ and ordered secretaries of the Law Ministry and the National Parliament Secretariat to comply with the order.

-Das moved for the petitioner and Deputy Attorney General Amit Das Gupta represented the state.
+Supreme Court lawyer advocate Subir Nandi Das filed the writ on August 12 seeking order to preserve and display the portrait of Father of the Nation at an important place inside the parliament session-room.

-The writ petition was filed on August 12 and said that Section 4(A) of the Constitution directed to display Bangabandhu’s portrait at government and autonomous institutions including offices of the President, Prime Minister, Speaker and the Chief Justice.
+Advocate Gupta moved the plea himself before the court while Deputy attorney general Amit Das Gupta stood for the state in the hearing.

 Leave Your Comments